UlrichKlotz/fits-viewer/README.md

 This project is licensed under the MIT License – see the `LICENSE` file.

+[![DOI](https://zenodo.org/badge/976703253.svg)](https://doi.org/10.5281/zenodo.22810466)

+# Author
-(c) (2025) Ulrich E. Klotz [![DOI](https://zenodo.org/badge/976703253.svg)](https://doi.org/10.5281/zenodo.22810466)
+© 2022 Ulrich E. Klotz,

+## Development note

-This code was created with the support of Claude (Anthropic), based on the author’s specifications and instructions.
+Parts of this software were written with the assistance of Claude (Anthropic), an AI assistant, based on the specifications and guidance of the author.
+The author designed and directed the work, reviewed the results, and is solely responsible for the software and its correctness.